gauritripathi2002/DeepTrafficPredictor/README.md

 # Traffic Flow Prediction Using LSTM

 Welcome to the Traffic Flow Prediction project, where we leverage the power of LSTM (Long Short-Term Memory) networks to forecast vehicle traffic flow.
-This project is a practical application of deep learning techniques to real-world time series data, providing valuable insights for urban planning and traffic management.

 ## Project Description